nwillc/genfuncs/README.md

 func (l *List[T]) SortBy(order genfuncs.BiFunction[T, T, bool]) (result *List[T])
 ```

-SortBy sorts the List by the order of the order function\.
-This is not a pure function\, the List is sorted\, the List returned is to allow for fluid call chains\.
-List does not provide efficient indexed access so a Bubble sort is employed\.
+SortBy sorts the List by the order of the order function.
+This is not a pure function, the List is sorted, the List returned is to allow for fluid call chains.
+List does not provide efficient indexed access so a Bubble sort is employed.

 ### func \(\*List\[T\]\) [Values](<https://github.com/nwillc/genfuncs/blob/master/container/list.go#L162>)